 Expedition 315 was originally scheduled as a short expedition: 21 days for coring and 12 days for riser tophole casing.
 As riser hole casing was one of the primary objectives of the expedition, its postponement compelled a major revision of our scientific operations during the expedition.
 It allowed us to add coring at another planned riser site in the forearc basin (Site C0002).
-As a consequence, we could acquire geological and geothermal information in the shallow part of the accretionary prism and the overlying slope/forearc basin sequences at both planned riser sites (C0001 and C0002).
+As a consequence, we acquired geological and geothermal information in the shallow part of the accretionary prism and the overlying slope/forearc basin sequences at both planned riser sites (C0001 and C0002).
 These sites are located at vital positions and also elucidate the relationships between the growth of the accretionary prism and the evolution of the splay fault system.
-Coring to 458 m CSF at Site C0001 was not fully successful with regard to its intended TD of 1000 mbsf.
+Coring to ~458 m CSF at Site C0001 did not reach the intended TD of 1000 mbsf.
 As for Site C0002, we had to give up coring at 1057 m CSF although our intention was to core to 1400 mbsf.
-However, this was not because of any unexpected trouble or problem.
-We think that at that depth we almost reached the technical limitations of riserless coring in such a geologic setting; hence, we may have obtained possible maximum results for the accretionary prism for riserless coring.
-Note that Site C0002 results were additional and were not anticipated at the beginning of the expedition.
+However, this was not because of any unexpected operational trouble or problem.
+We think that at that depth we almost reached the technical limitations of riserless coring in such a geologic setting; hence, we may have obtained possibly maximum potential results for the accretionary prism for riserless coring.
+Note that Site C0002 results were not anticipated at the beginning of the expedition.
 Our expedition, therefore, could not fully have satisfied the original scientific objectives; however, we set up alternative targets in the course of the expedition and executed them successfully.
-Despite these difficulties, we believe that the overall achievement of the expedition as a "Megasplay Riser Pilot" study was satisfactory.
+Despite our difficulties, we believe that the overall achievement of the expedition as a "Megasplay Riser Pilot" study was satisfactory.